Canada's McPeak might be 'someone's Robin Roberts' as female Black broadcaster

 Alone on an island.

-While the NBA, WNBA and G League are among the most racially diverse leagues on the planet, McPeak, who is biracial, is the lone play-by-play broadcaster who's both female and a person of colour, and the only Black play-by-play announcer in the G League.
+While the NBA, WNBA and G League are among the most racially diverse leagues on the planet, McPeak, who is biracial, is the lone play-by-play broadcaster who's both female and a person of colour in the G League.

 "I've never really had a Black woman that does play-by-play that I can honestly say I look up to because I didn't grow up with one," McPeak said.
 "And now it's kind of me in a weird way.
 And I don't mean that in an ego way or a conceited way.
 It's just realizing that I'm doing something that in men's sports that is not known.